<For more discussions on this topic, check out my new book China, China, Chyyna: Greatest Disruption to American Century> — Chris Kanthan

 - Student leaders who were unscrupulous.
 Most top student leaders escaped from China – the CIA called it “Operation YellowBird” – right after the protests, came to the US, and went to Yale, Harvard, Princeton etc., thanks to generous help from the US government.

 - Provocateurs and thugs who were in the minority, but could significantly escalate tension.
 This strategy based on mob-rule psychology works very effectively all over the world.
-Very few people, for example, realize that some of these provocateurs also had guns.
+Very few people, for example, realize that some of these provocateurs also had guns — including the 1000s of rifles and machine guns that were stolen from military vehicles.

 One of the student leaders of Tiananmen protests, Chai Ling, said during an interview, “I wanted to tell them [students] that we were expecting bloodshed, that it would take a massacre, which would spill blood like a river through Tiananmen Square, to awaken the people.
 But how could I tell them this?
 How could I tell them that their lives would have to be sacrificed in order to win?”
 She escaped from China a couple of days before June 4, 1989.
 Listen to her — it’s quite ruthless and psychotic: